3-D Secure 2.0Here’s Why the Upgrade to 3DS2 was Necessary

 This side-by-side comparison shows some of the key differences you’ll see in 3DS2:

-3-D Secure 2.0 collects roughly 10 times more data during the authentication process.
-This typically includes a combination of information from the merchant’s site or app, plus input from the customer’s device.
+Compared to earlier versions of 3DS, the newer 3D Secure 2.0 collects roughly 10 times more data during the authentication process.
+It looks at a combination of indicators from the merchant’s site or app, plus input from the customer’s device.

 Under SCA, many payment transactions now require two-factor authentication.
 In simple terms, customers must be able to supply two out of three secure elements: